-LIT 202 Survey of American Literature 3 CR
+LIT 202 Survey of American Literature

 This course fosters appreciation for the forms and content of American literature as an imaginative exploration of the nation's experience and values.
 It is a representative survey of American fictional and non-fictional prose and verse.
 Students read a variety of writers and genres from all periods of American literature, 1600 to the present.
 Students are required to write a series of interpretive essays.
+Pre-requisite: ENG-101 their own perspectives.
+Through a variety of readings, students will gain knowledge and an understanding of the struggles, difficulties and triumphs in the lives of Caribbean women.
 Pre-requisite: ENG-101